ParadiseBotList/Server-Documentation/moderator_documents/verification.md

 ---

 ## Bot Commands
-* The bots commands should meet the following requirements
+The bots commands should meet the following requirements
 1. No NSFW Content outside of NSFW Marked Channels.
-   2.
+2. No publicly accessible Eval Commands.
+3. No publicly accessible Exec Commands.
 ---

 ## How to Verify